While we are looking forward to the start of the Olympic Games, let us return briefly to Olympia and ancient Greece, to the place where it all began.

 Also, there are various items related to the ancient Olympic games, dating back from the 2nd millennium BC to the 5th-century A.C.

-So you can see the items of terracotta from the prehistoric, Archaic and Classical period, a collection of bronzes, and a collection of sculptures from the Archaic up to the Roman period.
+So you can see the items of terracotta from the prehistoric, Archaic and Classical periods, a collection of bronzes, and a collection of sculptures from the Archaic up to the Roman period.

 Modern Olympic games